Ychap/JA-AdventurePack/JA#BGT_AdvPack/readme/components.md

 5. __Husam's story line finished__

     Closure of the Husam storyline: Husam and his Shadow Thieves will help inside the Ducal Palace with the confrontation with Sarevok.\
-    Please note: to activate his help, talk to him in front of the Blushing Mermaid.
+    Please note: To activate his help, talk to him in front of the Blushing Mermaid.

 6. __IMPROVED/RESTORED: Ducal Palace__